Interstate matches in Australian rules football: Victoria vs South Australia

 The rivalry between Victoria and South Australia was considered the strongest in state football.
-Although there is a bitter rivalry on both sides, the make up of the rivalry is slightly different: for Victoria, being the most successful state in interstate football, it meant that protecting that reputation was of prominent importance; for South Australia, the rivalry stemmed from dislike, and the feeling that Victorians did not give the state the respect it deserved.
-Graham Cornes, who was heavily involved in South Australian state football, described the football culture in Victoria as insular having a lack of regard for football outside their state, which drove that feeling.
+Although there is a bitter rivalry on both sides, the make-up of the rivalry is slightly different: for Victoria, being the most successful state in interstate football, it meant that protecting that reputation was of prominent importance; for South Australia, the rivalry stemmed from dislike, and the feeling that Victorians did not give the state the respect it deserved.
+Graham Cornes, who was heavily involved in South Australian state football, described the football culture in Victoria as insular and having a lack of regard for football outside the state which drove that feeling.

 Many footballers described beating Victoria as one of the top achievements in South Australian football.
 Neil Kerley ranked beating Victoria above his club premierships.
 Victorian footballers have commented on the passion and hatred directed towards them in interstate games played in Adelaide.
-Garry Lyon described the fans as "hostile and maniacal", and "by the time the games came around they were whipped into a frenzy".
+Garry Lyon described the fans as "hostile and maniacal" and "by the time the games came around they were whipped into a frenzy".
 Paul Roos commented about the first state game he played in South Australia that "when walking up the entrance and onto Football Park was an experience in itself.
 I quickly realised how much hatred existed towards Victorians and their football."

 Victoria vs Western Australia

 There is also an intense rivalry between Victoria and Western Australia.
 Western Australia's rivalry likewise stemmed from the feeling in Western Australia that Victoria never gave their state the credit it deserved, despite some of the best players of all time coming from the state.
 The Victorian and Western Australian rivalry was summarised in the early part of the 20th century as a friendly rivalry.
 In contrast with the Victoria vs South Australia rivalry which is based on hatred.
-This was evident in the first match between Victoria and Western Australia in Melbourne in 1904, where before the game the home victorians put on a function for the two sides, as a welcome.
+This was evident in the first match between Victoria and Western Australia in Melbourne in 1904, where, before the game, the home Victorians put on a function for the two sides as a welcome.
 The function was reported to be well received by both sides.
-This is in contrast to the previous years Victoria vs South Australia game in Melbourne, where no such function was held.
+This is in contrast to the previous year's Victoria vs South Australia game in Melbourne, where no such function was held.
 After the rivalry evolved from first to the latter half of the 20th century, when Victoria stated to lure many of Western Australia's best players because of money, the rivalry started to take on dislike from Western Australia's part.

 Some games widely regarded as some of the best in the history of Australian football were played between Victoria and Western Australia in the 1980s.
-Shane Parker a former Western Australia player, said of the rivalry "When I was a kid, the State of Origin games were the greatest ever.
-It was a really big thing to see the WA side play, particularly against Victoria".
+Shane Parker, a former Western Australia player, said of the rivalry: "When I was a kid, the State of Origin games were the greatest ever.
+It was a really big thing to see the WA side play, particularly against Victoria."